 Flex dining or Contemporary dining started as a pilot program in June 2018 on two routes, the Lakeshore Limited and Capitol Limited.
 The traditional dining cars turned into sleeper lounges, and the meals became prepared meals.

 In October 2019, Amtrak Contemporary “2.0” rolled out.
 Not only did they change the food selection and ditched the boxes, but Amtrak expanded the meal service to all long-distance trains running East of the Mississippi.
 During this update, Amtrak discontinued the boxes for a new presentation.

 Since the beginning of this program, the first adult beverage was “on Amtrak.”
 Amtrak offered other complimentary drinks to sleeper passengers while the sleeper car lounge attendant is on duty.
 You can purchase additional adult beverages from the Sleeper Lounge or the cafe car.

 Amtrak Flex Dining Menus

 Amtrak’s new ready-to-serve meal selections can change at any time, and here is the current menu.
-Lunch and dinner have the same offerings, including meat and vegetarian meals, and breakfast offers a selection of items such as cold and hot cereals, a warm sandwich, yogurt, and more.
+Lunch and dinner have the same offerings, including meat and vegetarian meals, and breakfast offers a selection of cold and hot cereals, a warm sandwich, yogurt, and more.
 (The meals onboard may not appear exactly as in the photo)

 Your first adult beverage is “on Amtrak,” and other drinks are complimentary throughout the trip.
 Additional adult drinks can be purchased from this or the cafe car if so desired.